Frequently Asked Questions

 How do I vote for the Workhorse-Motiv transaction?

-• You can vote by:
+• You can vote for all nine proposals by:

-• Attending the Workhorse Annual Meeting virtually on November 12, 2025.
+• Attending the Workhorse Annual Meeting virtually on November 25, 2025.

-• Voting online at www.virtualshareholdermeeting.com/WKHS2025.
+• Voting online during the meeting at www.virtualshareholdermeeting.com/WKHS2025.

 Can I vote my shares without attending the Meeting?